alexhernandezgarcia/alexhernandezgarcia.github.io/slides/latinx-icml26.md

 .footnote[Generative models learn to propose or generate new candidates.]

 .left-column-33[
-.conclusion[However, should we rely solely on our best but very expensive _oracle_?]
+.conclusion-float[However, should we rely solely on our best but very expensive _oracle_?]
 ]

 ---